chihyinyang/InterviewFQA/README.md

 A value type is a type that is copied when assigned to a new variable or passed as a function argument.
 Modifying a copy of a value type does not affect to the original instance.
 Examples of value type in Swift include struct, intergers, string and enum.

 #### Reference Type
-A reference type is a type that is passed b reference.
-When assigned to a new variable or passed as an argument, a referenceto the exsiting instance is created, and both variable point to the same underlying object in memory.
+A reference type is a type that is passed by reference.
+When assigned to a new variable or passed as an argument, a reference to the exsiting instance is created, and both variable point to the same underlying object in memory.
 Modifying a reference type affect all variables that reference the same object.
 Examples of reference type in Swift include Class, closure.